sihangw/sihangw.github.io/_portfolio/portfolio-4.md

 ---
 title: "Online Map Recognition using Bayesian Updates"
 excerpt: "Present a system for online map recognition method with Hidden Markov Modelwith novel heuristic-based likelihood model.
-Conducted experiments with Gazebo simulation and visualization of localization process through RVIZ "
+Conducted experiments with Gazebo simulation and visualization of localization process through RVIZ."
 collection: portfolio
 ---
 Present a system for online map recognition method with Hidden Markov Model where the state is the belief that we are in a given map and observations are particle distributions.